 - Films from Iranian feminist Tahinineh Milani, whose controversial works address women’s rights and include award-winners like The Unwanted Woman, The Fifth Reaction, Two Women, The Hidden Half, and Ceasefire—one of the best-selling Iranian movies of all time

-Asian Film Online is available on Alexander Street Press’s online interface, and provides an array of features to enhance teaching and learning.
+Asian Film Online is available on Alexander Street’s online interface, and provides an array of features to enhance teaching and learning.